Skip To Main Content

 3. Click the button below for the Tech Center online application.
 Please ensure you click SUBMIT, or the application will not be complete.
 If you have any issues with the application, please send an email to the Tech Center School counselor at rlmarlin@vbschools.com.

-6. Students accepted into Tech Center courses and students placed on the waiting list will be notified via the home high school counselor in the first week of March by meeting with the home high school counselor.
-At this time, accepted students must accept or decline their positions in class and change their 2024-2025 course schedules to reflect placement in their Tech Center course.
+6. Students accepted into Tech Center courses and students placed on the waiting list will be notified via the home high school counselor beginning in the first week of February by meeting with the home high school counselor.
+At this time, accepted students must accept or decline their positions in class and change their 2026-2027 course schedules to reflect placement in their Tech Center course.

 If there are any questions or concerns, please email Robert Marlin, or make contact by phone at 757.648.5850.